Dec 26, 2018

-So if you're looking into getting the most out of your content marketing, what should you be considering?
-These are things you need to think about going into 2019.
+So if you're looking to get the most out of your content marketing, what should you be considering?
+These are the things you need to think about going into 2019.

-The value of engaging content should never be underestimated.
+Entertaining: The value of engaging content should never be underestimated.
 Just think about the fun people have interacting with and sharing memes or videos, the kind of things that go viral and are consumed by millions of people across the globe.
 Entertainment, when done well, has high value, perhaps the highest of all.
-Trying to create viral content with global entertainment value deliberately is a daunting task.
-Don't aspire to go viral but instead set out to truly engage your audience with a compelling piece of content.
+However, trying to create viral content with global entertainment value deliberately is a daunting task.
+Don't aspire to go viral - instead set out to truly engage your audience with a compelling piece of content.

 In the past, the classic marketing funnel concentrated on building up awareness and creating a "short-term relationship" with a customer that lasted only until a purchase was made.
 Once that goal had been achieved, customers tended to be regarded as "spent assets" and were subsequently ignored unless they had an issue that required customer support to deal with it, so as not to impact a business's reputation.

-In the same way that the user review is one of the most critical pieces of research that potential customers undertake, video testimonials can be even more sought after.
+Testimonials: In the same way that the user review is one of the most critical pieces of research that potential customers undertake, video testimonials can be very effective.
 By showing other customers highlighting uses and positive aspects of your product or service, you are inspiring consumer confidence.

-People are always interested in learning new things and guaranteeing that a purchase is worthy.
-While detailed articles can be very enlightening, but sometimes, especially when involving an action, it is better to use a video.
-Create or share customer videos with actions, animations, and explanations to reinforce learning.
+Tutorials or Demos: People are always interested in learning new things and guaranteeing that a purchase is worthy.
+While detailed articles can be very enlightening, sometimes it is better to use a video.
+Create or share customer videos with actions, animations and explanations to reinforce learning.

-The important thing to note with these popular types of video content is that they are centred on enriching the customer's understanding of your products and furthering the customer's goals.
+The important thing to note with these popular types of videos is that they are focused on enriching the customer's understanding of your products and furthering the customer's goals.
 Make sure that any actual marketing or advertising is secondary, and not pursued in an aggressive manner.
 You want these forms of video to build trust and authority.
 Consumers are very wary of being sold to.
-Like content marketing itself, the value of the content takes precedence over product or service promotion.
+The value of the content itself should take priority over product or service promotion.

-Some may make the mistake of thinking that with the importance of quality content and the dominance of video as a marketing tool, SEO or search engine optimization may not be as crucial in 2019.
+Some may make the mistake of thinking that, with the importance of quality content and the dominance of video as a marketing tool, search engine optimization (SEO) may not be as crucial in 2019.
 Nothing could be further from the truth.
 While the content is ultimately what your customer engages with, good SEO practices are still what enabled those consumers to find your content, if they were only inputting a general query into a search engine.

 While SEO is important for "conventional" computer users on desktops and laptops, the push to prioritize mobile search and content consumption will continue into 2019, and there will be an even greater emphasis placed on optimizing for voice search.

 The one thing that should never be forgotten is the cornerstone of content: quality.
-When you create a reputation for producing high-quality content, it will draw in new and repeat viewers.
-Quality is the more attractive part of content, and the market will reward you for it with more new customers and greater success!
+When you create a reputation for producing high-quality content, it will draw in new and repeat consumers.
+Quality is the more attractive part of content, and the market will reward you for it with greater success!